muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 as hosts of immigrants (Tolay, 2014).
-However, such normative appreciation of the history of Turks and migration is also based on a truncated view of history, that tends to ignore or silence narratives empha- sizing negative experience with migration, such as the history of forced migration over the last millennium of Turkish history.
+However, such normative appreciation of the history of Turks and migration is also based on a truncated view of history, that tends to ignore or silence narratives emphasizing negative experience with migration, such as the history of forced migration over the last millennium of Turkish history.
 The history of migrations outlined above offers a glimpse into what an alternative, more comprehensive, national narrative could look like.